Jahmilli/teams-setup/README.md

 aws ecr create-repository --repository-name teams-backend
 ```

+#### Create IAM Group and Service Account in AWS

+This was done manually from the console and sort of lazily.
+The following were created:

+- User:
+  - name: cicd-service-account
+  - group: cicd-service-account
+  - tags: none
+- IAM Group:
+  - name: cicd-service-account
+  - permissions:
+    - AmazonECS_FullAccess
+    - AmazonEC2ContainerRegistryPowerUser

+Once the service account is created, we need to add the access key and secret access key as Github Secrets.

 #### Creating Everything Else

 - Make sure you have Terraform, to check if you do, run: `terraform --version`